 Persistent anal itching (also known as pruritis ani) can be embarrassing - but it can also be irritating and even painful for sufferers.
 Though most people will experience occasional periods of anal itching that subside within hours, there are some who suffer from it regularly, with the problem affecting their ability to go about their everyday activities.

 Itching can occur all over the body, and it’s mostly harmless.
 But if you’re suffering from a persistently itchy bottom, there may be an underlying cause that needs to be addressed.
-Speak to a GP today to discuss your symptoms and diagnose or manage your anal itching.
+Speak to a doctor to discuss your symptoms and diagnose or manage your anal itching.
 If there’s a treatment option which will provide some relief and help clear up the problem, our specialists are able to prescribe it to you.

 Causes of anal itching